politicalrev/political-revolution.com/README.md

 ### Get the code

-`git clone` into your directory of choice.
+`git clone https://github.com/politicalrev/political-revolution.com.git` in your directory of choice.
 If you want a quick rundown on the workings of git or how to set it up, check out [this basic git guide](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)

 ### Set up local dev server